Thiophanic acid

-Thiophanic acid is a chlorine-containing xanthone compound first isolated from the lichen Lecanora rupicola in 1898.
+Thiophanic acid is a chlorine-containing xanthone compound first isolated from the lichen Glaucomaria rupicola in 1898.
 Its molecular structure, definitively established in 1966, consists of a xanthone core with four chlorine atoms and three hydroxyl groups, giving it the chemical formula C_{14}H_{6}Cl_{4}O_{5}.
 The compound serves an important biological role in lichens as a UV-protective agent, absorbing harmful UVA radiation while allowing visible light to pass through for photosynthesis.
 It exhibits complex growth-regulatory effects on plants.
 As one of the few naturally occurring chlorinated xanthones, thiophanic acid is also used as a chemical marker for identifying and classifying lichen species.
 Several methods have been developed for its chemical synthesis, with the first complete synthesis achieved in 1968.

 History

-Thiophanic acid was first isolated in 1898 by Oswald Hesse from the lichen Lecanora sordida (now known as L. rupicola).
+Thiophanic acid was first isolated in 1898 by Oswald Hesse from the lichen Lecanora sordida (now known as Glaucomaria rupicola).
 Initially, it was considered an unusual lichen metabolite as it did not clearly belong to any of the known structural categories of lichen products at that time.
 Unlike plant-derived xanthones which typically have 1,3,5- or 1,3,7-trihydroxy patterns, thiophanic acid features a characteristic 1,3,6-trihydroxy-8-methylxanthone structure that would later prove typical of lichen-derived compounds.
 Some confusion arose in 1937 when researchers examining an Irish specimen of L. sordida isolated a different compound with a melting point of 258–260 C, which they mistakenly identified as thiophanic acid.
 This compound was later correctly identified as sordidone, a distinct chlorine-containing metabolite.
 In 1966, Siegfried Huneck definitively established thiophanic acid's structure as 2,4,5,7-tetrachloro-1,3,6-trihydroxy-8-methylxanthone, placing it firmly within the xanthone class of natural products.
 This identification helped establish thiophanic acid as part of a growing group of halogen-containing fungal metabolites discovered in lichens.
 The compound was later found to serve a crucial biological role in lichens as a UV-protective compound, absorbing light in the UVA range (315–400 nm) without blocking visible light needed for photosynthesis.
 This discovery helped explain why thiophanic acid represents a unique category of chlorinated xanthones – a class of compounds that are almost exclusively produced by lichens through specialised biosynthetic pathways.